Arresting dynamics in hardcore spin models

+Within the realm of condensed-matter physics, examples abound of continuum systems whose critical phenomena can be well captured by simplified lattice models.
+For instance, the liquid-gas transition can, remarkably, be described using the lattice gas model, which then maps onto the Ising model~\cite{Goldenfeld1992}.
+Similarly, the Edwards-Anderson model and related spin-glass Hamiltonians provide a fruitful avenue toward understanding random impurities in magnetic alloys~\cite{Edwards1975}.

+In this letter, we take a lattice approach towards what might be called vitrifaction, i.e.\ the emergence of slow dynamics which has played an important role under the headings of glassiness, freezing, jamming and the like.
+To do so, we devise a particularly simple yet versatile and tractable family of models of what we have termed hardcore spins.
+These insulating (non-itinerant) spin models are constructed by analogy to hard spheres/disks, which are the common idealized model systems for the phenomenon of jamming.
+Much progress has been made to understand the random jamming transition of hard spheres both numerically \cite{OHern2003, Berthier2011} as well as in infinite dimensions \cite{Parisi2010}.
+In particular, it is possible to define random jamming without the need to invoke any particular dynamics, the hallmark being a jump of the contact number $z$ as a function of packing fraction at “point J” $\Phi_J$.

-While much progress has been made in the understanding of jamming numerically \cite{OHern2003,Berthier2011} as well as in infinite dimensions \cite{Parisi2010}, a number of fundamental issues still await a comprehensive resolution.
-These include the degree to the transition is well defined \cite{Torquato2000,Chaudhuri2010} as well as its relation to other critical phenomena like glassiness \cite{Ikeda2012}.
-Somewhat more concretely, one issue is its relation to the physics of phase ordering kinetics, i.e.\ the extent to which an underlying, but under a given dynamics inaccessible, ordered state and its concomitant topological defects plays a fundamental role \cite{Halperin1978, Nelson1979, Nelson1983, Nussinov2018, Scalliet2019}.
+In contrast, our work takes a different tack: addressing the broad issue of dynamical arrest of an athermal system---one in which thermal fluctuations make a negligible contribution to its dynamics---far from equilibrium, we study whether, and by what mechanism, this phenomenon can arise in a lattice model.
+Concretely, we address its relation to the physics of phase ordering kinetics, i.e.\ the extent to which an underlying, but under a given dynamics inaccessible, ordered state and its concomitant topological defects play a fundamental role, an idea that dates back several decades in the glass literature \cite{Halperin1978, Nelson1979, Nelson1983, Nussinov2018, Scalliet2019}.